Skip to main content Accessibility help

 7 Policygenius: “Can you take out a life insurance policy on someone else?”
 By Nupur Gambhir & Rebecca Shoenthal, December 7, 2020 https://www.policygenius.com/life-insurance/can-you-take-out-a-life-insurance-policy-on-someone-else/

-8 Life-Wealth-Win: “Can I Get Life Insurance on My Siblings?” https://lifewealthwin.com/can-i-get-life-insurance-on-my-siblings/
+8 Life-Wealth-Win: “Can I Get Life Insurance on My Siblings?”

 Financial planning and investment advice provided by John Hancock Personal Financial Services, LLC (“JHPFS”), an SEC registered investment adviser.
 Investments: notFDIC insured – No Bank Guarantee – May Lose Value.
 Investing involves risk, including loss of principal, and past performance does not guarantee future results.Diversified portfolios and asset allocation do not guarantee profit or protect against loss.
 Nothing on this site should be construed to be an offer, solicitation of an offer, orrecommendation to buy or sell any security.
 Before investing, consider your investment objectives and JHPFS’s fees.
 JHPFS does not provide legal or tax advice andinvestors should consult with their personal legal and tax advisors prior to purchasing a financial plan or making any investment.

-Insurance products are issued by: John Hancock Life Insurance Company (U.S.A.), Boston, MA 02116 (not licensed in New York) and John Hancock Life Insurance Companyof New York, Valhalla, NY 10595.
+Insurance products are issued by John Hancock Life Insurance Company (U.S.A.), Boston, MA 02116 (not licensed in New York), and John Hancock Life Insurance Company of New York, Valhalla, NY 10595.

 MLINY121620041-1